Allwaysever/MirAI/README.md

 > [!NOTE]
 > The **.medf (MirAI Encrypted Data Files)** format specification is an original innovation by **Allwaysever**.
 While the implementation in this repository is open source, we encourage developers to respect the branding and integrity of this format.

+> [!IMPORTANT]
+> The default public API key has usage limits.
+For uninterrupted access, please use your personal API key as described in the setup guide.